 Once it becomes a daily part of the operations, it changes your culture, but there must be someone leading the pack.
 Maybe start slow and apply one core value to some of these steps, and over time, I know you will see the difference – in all aspects of your company.

 Not sure where or how to begin when it comes to outlining and incorporating your company’s values?

-Inside my VIP Days, I’ll help you define and articulate your values, and we’ll incorporate them throughout your organization and moving them from lofty aspirations to specific, observable behaviors and deliverables.
-This is a high-impact working session accelerating your growth strategy by identifying key performance indicators for your business and each team member.
+Inside a Power Hour, I can help you define and articulate your values, and develop a plan to incorporate them throughout your organization, moving them from lofty aspirations to specific, observable behaviors and deliverables.
+This is a high-impact working session accelerates your growth strategy by identifying key performance indicators for your business and each team member.

-When you need targeted support to grow and scale your business, getting a whole VIP Day experience provides a quick injection of guidance and direct support.
-As your Business Co-Pilot, I help successful female entrepreneurs build businesses so that they can follow their passions and make a big impact on the world.
+When you need targeted support to grow and scale your business, a Power Hour (or a few!) provides a quick injection of guidance and direct support.
+As your Business Co-Pilot, I help successful entrepreneurs build businesses so that they can follow their passions and make a big impact on the world.